leesei/leesei.github.io/src/content/post/crypto-pqc.md

 - `pqcrystals-kyber` library is also replaced by `ml-kem`
 - almost drop in replacement for ECDH
 - ECDH is a NIKE (Non-Interactive Key Exchange) whereas ML-KEM is a KEM
+- has a decapsulation failure rate of 1 out of 10^47 at the recommended security level

 [what is Module-Lattice-Based Key-Encapsulation Mechanism Standard (ML-KEM) - Phind](https://www.phind.com/search/cm6w3qlg300002v6qjwms374d)
 [In-Depth Overview of FIPS 203: The Module-Lattice-Based Key-Encapsulation Mechanism Standard | Encryption Consulting](https://www.encryptionconsulting.com/overview-of-fips-203/)